agcy1210/real-estate-project/README.md

 ## Installation (Mac and Linux)

-Clone the repo and then run the following commands
+Clone the repo and then run the following commands.

 - Create a virtual environment
 ```bash